-If your district was requested by the County Office to submit a Board-approved fiscal stabilization plan (FSP) with the First Interim Report, the FSP should include reasonable and implementable options that allow the district to meet its reserve levels and financial obligations.
-Our FSP review will focus on each district's ability to meet its cash and other financial commitments over the current and two subsequent fiscal years.
+If your district was requested by the County Office to submit a Board-approved fiscal stabilization plan (FSP) or Board Resolution with the Second Interim Report, each should be detailed to include options that are reasonable and implementable by which the district will meet its reserve levels and financial obligations.
+Our review will focus on each district's ability to meet its cash and other financial commitments over the current and two subsequent fiscal years.